pattern

 dynamic marking indicating that a passage should be played loudly or with strong intensity

-Ex: The composer instructed the musicians to play the section with forte, emphasizing the dramatic crescendo .
+Ex: The composer instructed the musicians to play the section with a forte, emphasizing the dramatic crescendo .

 daily words